Wordlist

 Scientific research and development

 Means any scientific experimentation, analysis or chemical research carried out under controlled conditions in a volume less than one tonne per year.
-(REACH)
+(The REACH Regulation)

 SEAC